Converting data warehouse schemas to Amazon RDS using AWS SCT - AWS Schema Conversion Tool

 In the example preceding, replace user_name with the name of your user.
 Then, replace db_name with the name of your target Amazon Redshift database.
 Next, replace schema_name with the name of your Amazon Redshift schema.
 Repeat the GRANT CREATE ON SCHEMA operation for each target schema where you will apply the converted code or migrate data.
 Finally, replace your_password with a secure password.

 You can apply an extension pack on your target Amazon Redshift database.
 An extension pack is an add-on module that emulates source database functions that are required when converting objects to Amazon Redshift.
-For more information, see Using AWS SCT extension packs.
+For more information, see Using extension packs with AWS Schema Conversion Tool.

 For this operation, AWS SCT needs permission to access the Amazon S3 bucket on your behalf.
 To provide this permission, create an AWS Identity and Access Management (IAM) user with the following policy.